mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Running into some issues styling the modal.
 Appears that Typescript doesn't play well with the inline stylesheets that are recommended.
       * Appears that type of "Style" can be imported from react-modal library.
 Imported it and used it for a stylesheet successfully.
       * Begin writing instructions for "how to play" section.
+      * Take screenshots of player, invincibility, and spike.
+Add to assets folder in project.
+Will crop them to make them square.